raspberrypilearning/time-to-make/en/step_10.md

 ## More challenges
 --- task ---
-add a second LED in a differnt colour and blink both
+MAKE a new step for challenage 2ß- add LED (not as main project)
 --- /task ---

 --- task ---